 5. Banks Have a Habit of Short Funding Borrowers

 It appears that short funding is a somewhat “hidden” way for banks to entice more potential applicants.
 Other business lenders have been known to do the same thing.
 It seems like they are approving more applicants even though they aren’t approving the application that was originally filed.
-Odds are, what they are really doing is approving more applications just so they can say that they’ve raised their approval rate.
+Odds are, what they are doing is approving more applications so that they can say that they’ve raised their approval rate.

-The bank might also be hoping that this tactic persuades applicants to not accept the money they are offered.
+The bank might also be hoping that this tactic persuades applicants not to accept the money they are offered.
 Their approval rate goes up, but they take on less risk.
 It’s a win-win.
 But not for the borrower.

 6. For Banks, “Character” Just Means “Credit Score”